cisco2001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	contains script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending 	by a new line.

 # File: ls_cwd_content
 	contains script that redirects output of ls -la

+# File: 9-duplicate_last_line
+	contains script that duplicates the last line of the file iacta